Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

 The discussion presented above is depicted with the quantum-mechanical results shown in Figure~\ref{fig:FluorescenceSteadyState}, where the excited-state population is plotted against the saturation parameter $\kappa_1$ for three different detunings.
 As expected, increasing the light power (saturation parameters) improves the excited-state population and hence the intensity of the scattered light.
 While initially the process linearly depends on incident-light intensity, at higher intensity it begins to saturate.
-The results also shows that saturating the transition with the detuned light requires a more intense incident light.
-This dependence also indicates that saturating moving ions, whose transition frequencies in the laboratory (LAB) frame are modified due to the Doppler effect, using a CW light, is more challenging.
+The results also show that saturating the transition with detuned light requires higher light intensity.
+This dependence also indicates that saturating moving ions, whose transition frequencies in the laboratory frame (LF) are modified due to the Doppler effect, with a CW light, is more challenging than in the case of motionless ions.

-The remaining question is how fast the system reaches the steady state, which can be rephrased into: when the classical approach adequately describes the atom--light interaction (even if we include the transition broadening due to the light, i.e.\ when the $\kappa_1$ effect is taken into account).
-From the analysis of Equations~\ref{eq:LiouvilleEquationGeneralFirst}--\ref{eq:LiouvilleEquationGeneralLast} one can show that the system reaches its steady state within times comparable to the excited-state lifetime $\tau_e$.
-This indicates a fundamental role of the spontaneous emission.
-If the interaction time is shorter than $\tau_e$, the classical approach using the cross section does not work and dynamics of the system needs to be evaluated using the quantum-mechanical formalism.
+The remaining question is how fast the system reaches the steady state, which can be rephrased into: when the classical approach still adequately describes the atom--light interaction (even if saturation is somehow taken into account in the classical approach).
+From Equations~\ref{eq:LiouvilleEquationGeneralFirst}--\ref{eq:LiouvilleEquationGeneralLast} one can generally conclude that the system reaches the steady state for times on the order of $\tau_e$ (more careful analysis reveals that steady-state population is reached at $t\approx 5\tau_e$).
+This reveals a fundamental role of spontaneous emission, which acts as a dephasing mechanism for the Rabi oscillations; initially, all the ions oscillate in phase, but every time spontaneous emission occurs the phase of the ion is randomized.
+As a result, after the time comparable with the excited-state lifetime, the Rabi phase of majority of the ions is reset and the system reaches the ``incoherent" steady state with a given distribution between the ground and excited state population.
+Simultaneously, if the interaction time is shorter than $\tau_e$, the classical approach using the cross section does not work and dynamics of the system needs to be evaluated using the quantum-mechanical formalism.
 This evolution is discussed in the following section.